FirstTimeEZ/server-ssl/README.md

 | `--staging` | Specifies that the `Lets Encrypt!` staging server should be used instead of production |
 | `--autoRestart` | Specifies that the server should restart after certificates are generated, must use with `start-windows.bat` |

-These certificates will renew when you restart your server, so make sure you restart at least every 30 days.
+Certificates renew when you restart your server unless you use `--autoRestart`, so restart at least once a month.

 ```
 ./start-windows.bat --letsEncrypt --domains=["www.ssl.boats","ssl.boats"]